le1t0ftw/kantox-challenge-ldv/README.md

 ---

 ## **3️⃣ Deploying Services with CI/CD and Argo CD**
+Once the infrastructure is deployed you must run github workflow for the first time.
+This allow to create docker images and ecr repositories.
-Once the infrastructure is deployed, services are managed and deployed using:
+Services are managed and deployed using:
 - **GitHub Actions (CI/CD)**
 - **Argo CD (Kubernetes GitOps)**